DataJuggler/DataTier.Net/README.md

 # Major Fix!
 You Can Now Use Visual Studio 2022 or Visual Studio 2026 For Development!
+Thanks ChatGPT!

 <b>Setup Instructions</b>